Gaussian Process Regression of Steering Vectors With Physics-Aware Deep Composite Kernels for Augmented Listening: Related Work

 \subsection{Sound Field Reconstruction}

-Sound field reconstruction (SFR) aims to reconstruct a sound field, a continuous function over space and time, in a target region.
+Sound-field reconstruction (SFR) aims to infer the acoustic field, a continuous function over space and time, at locations where no measurements are available, using observations acquired by a set of microphones.
 The target field has been expressed with expansions of plane wave~\cite{ caviedes2021gaussian,ribeiro2024sound, bertin2015compressive,koyama2019sparse}, spherical harmonics (SH)~\cite{pezzoli2022sparsity}, acoustics modes~\cite{das2021room}, or equivalent sources~\cite{antonello2017room}.
 These functions are used for regularized linear regression~\cite{pezzoli2022sparsity,koyama2019sparse} or kernel ridge regression~\cite{ribeiro2024sound}.
 Besides their theoretical guarantees, these methods have several limitations.
-First, they rely on orthogonal expansion whose truncation order relates the number of available observations.
-Second, these models typically focus on reconstructing relatively small zones featuring several microphones, which are rarely less than 30.
+First, some expansions, e.g., SH on the unit sphere, and Bessel functions on a bounded domain, rely on orthogonal expansion, whose truncation order relates to the number of available observations.
+Second, these models typically focus on reconstructing relatively small zones featuring several microphones, which in our survey of representative works (\cite{caviedes2021gaussian,ribeiro2024sound,bertin2015compressive,koyama2019sparse,pezzoli2022sparsity,das2021room,antonello2017room}), are rarely composed of fewer than 5 microphones, with the best performance typically achieved when using more than 16.

 Deep learning (DL) has recently been a key technique for SFR.
 For example, UNet-like architectures were used to estimate the low frequencies of the sound field (up to \SI{300}{\hertz}) \cite{lluis2020sound,kristoffersen2021deep}.
-Generative models such as generative adversarial networks (GANs)~\cite{karakonstantis2023generative}, deep image priors~\cite{pezzoli2022deep}, and diffusion models~\cite{miotello2024reconstruction} have been proven to be effective for SFR, especially for reconstructing higher-frequency components.
-The pure data-driven nature of these methods, however, suffers from the data mismatch problem.
-While physical simulation is useful for data augmentation~\cite{luo2023fra}, unseen real-world acoustic conditions cannot be fully covered.
+Generative models such as generative adversarial networks (GANs)~\cite{karakonstantis2023generative}, deep image priors~\cite{pezzoli2022deep}, diffusion models~\cite{miotello2024reconstruction}, and neural processes~\cite{liang2024sound}, have been proven to be effective for SFR.
+Specifically, the GAN-based method~\cite{karakonstantis2023generative} reports benefits in reconstructing higher-frequency components (up to 4~\si{kHz}).
+The pure data-driven nature of these methods, however, can suffer from the discrepancy between training and test acoustic conditions.
+While acoustic simulation can support data augmentation~\cite{bryan2020impulse}, their intrinsic accuracy-speed trade-off limits the realism and diversity of generated conditions, leaving unseen real-world acoustics uncovered.